space-hiro/LEOSS/README.rst

 |Groundtrack Image|

-.. admonition:: Note

 The figure above shows the output plot from the line  ``groundTrack(recorder['DIWATA'])``.
 The horizontal axis is the longitude ranging from 180° W to 180° E (or -180° to 180°).
 The vertical axis is the geodetic latitude ranging from 90° S to 90° N (or -90° to 90°).
 This two-dimensional groundtrack shows the predicted track satellite track over a rotating Earth.
 The sub-satellite point (the point on Earth where the satellite is directly above), is presented as a white circle, likewise the sun is the yellow circle.
 The instantaneous position (latitude, longitude and altitude) is annotated with the satellite.
 The name of the satellite is shown as the title: ``DIWATA``, the instantaneous datetime is also shown after the satellite name.

 ****